Scouting in South West England: Gloucestershire Scout County

 Gloucestershire Scout County covers the political county of Gloucestershire.
 The county's headquarters has been located at the County owned activity centre at Cranham Scout Centre since 1947 and is manned by a paid county administrator.
 The county is led by a team of around twenty volunteer managers and trustees covering all aspects of youth programme and adult support divided into four areas matching the Scout Skills for Life strategic plan: Programme, People, Perception and Projects.
-The current lead volunteer is Mark Spiller, the County Commissioner, and is supported by four deputies, ten assistants and a Youth Commissioner to represent the young people of the County at the highest levels, currently Kat Holter.
+The current lead volunteer is Mark Spiller, the County Commissioner, and is supported by four deputies, ten assistants and a Youth Commissioner to represent the young people of the County at the highest levels, currently Joshua Netherton.
 The county is currently divided into 8 Scout Districts:

 Within the County, the 1st Cheltenham (Highbury) Scout Group is notable as one of the founding troops of 1908.
 Equally notable for their length of existence is the Gloster Gladiators Scout Band of the 46th Gloucester Scout Group which was formed in 1957.

 Members of Gloucestershire Scout County wear a badge on their uniform that shows a sheep fleece, representing the wool trade historic to the area, which is also found on the Coat of Arms of Gloucestershire County Council.

 Strategy and Evolution

 The County run two large annual events for both Scouts and Guides, called Strategy and Evolution.
 They were created in 2015 to replace the long-running Sun Run and Malvern Challenge, which announced they were not being continued after 30 years in 2013 and which traditionally took place in the county.
 The event is run by the Strategy & Evolution Scout Active Support Unit within the County.

-From 2015 until 2019, Strategy was an event for Scouts and Guides aged 10-14 years based at Cirencester Park.
-Intended to replace the Malvern Challenge, teams complete a series of challenges over a 3,000 acre area requiring team work and strategic thinking to complete.
+From 2015 until 2019, Strategy was an event for Scouts and Guides aged 10–14 years based at Cirencester Park.
+Intended to replace the Malvern Challenge, teams complete a series of challenges over a 3,000-acre area requiring team work and strategic thinking to complete.
 The 2020 event was cancelled due to the COVID-19 pandemic but from 2021 the event will be opened up to include Explorer Scouts and Rangers up to age 18 as well as the previously included Scouts and Guides with the older ages facing more difficult challenges.

 Evolution was originally organised to replace Sun Run and was an event for Explorer Scouts, Senior Section members of Girlguiding, Scout Network and adult leaders between 2015 and 2019.
-While the event changed each year to keep it a surprise, it centred around a longer hike with fewer larger challenges: the 2019 event saw a 12 mile hike route.
+While the event changed each year to keep it a surprise, it centred around a longer hike with fewer larger challenges: the 2019 event saw a 12-mile hike route.
 Similar to its sister event, the 2020 event was cancelled and from 2021 the event changed to become similar in format to Strategy but instead aimed at Cub Scouts and Brownie Guides.

 The event has grown from over 1,200 young people attending the largest event, Strategy, in 2016. to accommodating 3,500 young people across both events in 2019.